rasterio/rasterio/docs/topics/resampling.rst

 Resampling
 ==========

-For details on changing coordinate reference systems, see `Reprojection`.
+For details on changing coordinate reference systems, see :doc:`Reprojection <reproject>`.

 Up and downsampling
 -------------------